Physical humor has an immediacy that by passes language

 If you want to dip your toes in the water - to get an idea of what might be involved the exercises below are a good starting point.

-know when a body says closed, go away, or when the signal is angry, sad
+They know when a body says closed, go away, or when the signal is angry, sad or happy.

 A person adept at using physical humor does more than read body language, they've learned to reproduce it too.